3D Laser Scanning | Benefits & How It Works | Autodesk

 How to buy

 The history of 3D laser scanning dates to the emergence of laser technology in the 1960s.
 Across decades, it evolved from early laser range finders to the introduction of LIDAR systems in the 1980s for aerial mapping.
 In the 1990s, terrestrial laser scanning gained momentum, allowing ground-based 3D scanning.
 The 2000s saw the integration of laser scanning with GPS and IMUs for georeferencing, leading to widespread adoption in various industries during the 2010s.
-Ongoing advancements in miniaturisation and cost reduction have made 3D laser scanning more accessible and continue to expand its applications in fields such as construction, manufacturing and cultural heritage preservation (US Site).
+Ongoing advancements in miniaturization and cost reduction have made 3D laser scanning more accessible and continue to expand its applications in fields such as construction, manufacturing, and cultural heritage preservation.

-3D laser scanning and building information modelling (BIM) (US Site) work together seamlessly to improve building-related projects.
+3D laser scanning and building information modeling (BIM) work together seamlessly to improve building-related projects.
 Laser scanning captures detailed as-built data in the form of a point cloud, which is integrated into BIM software.
 BIM software converts this point cloud into a 3D BIM model that represents the existing building’s conditions.
 This model can be aligned with the design phase to help ensure new elements fit more accurately within the existing structure, and it enables clash detection to identify conflicts between the design and as-built conditions.
-The integrated BIM model enhances visualisation, analysis and documentation, making it a valuable tool for construction, renovation and facility management – ultimately improving project accuracy and efficiency.
+The integrated BIM model enhances visualization, analysis, and documentation, making it a valuable tool for construction, renovation, and facility management—ultimately improving project accuracy and efficiency.

 3D laser scanning has become an indispensable tool across many industries due to its ability to capture highly detailed and more accurate 3D data.
 Here are some of the key benefits of 3D laser scanning: